Kids Palatal Expander Guide-Correct Mouth Breathing and Pediatric Sleep Apnea

 orthodontic expanders

-Dr Gary Adams and Dr Viet Le welcome you to the TMJ Sleep and Breathe Center.
+Dr Gary Adams welcomes you to The Pediatric Sleep Apnea Center of Virginia.
 If your child is in need of orthodontics, or has pediatric sleep apnea or mouth breathing, you have come to the right place.
 Most of our patients are kids with crooked teeth, tied tongues, bad posture and mouth breathing habits.
 We help kids smile, bite, breathe, sleep and posture better.
 We integrate palatal expanders, posture correction, breathing exercises and myofunctional therapy.
 Our treatment helps kids develop a great smile, sleep better and live a healthier life.
 We are located in Vienna Virginia near Tysons Corner.

 YouTube video